KCarlile/guitar-diagrams-js/.github/ISSUE_TEMPLATE/02-feature-request.md

 ---
 name: Feature request
-about: Feature Request or Enhancement
+about: Submit a new feature idea or enhancement request
-title: "[Feature or enhancement request]"
+title: "[Feature or enhancement request title]"
 labels: enhancement
 assignees: ''